ashrivas99/athleteAdoTesting/README.md

 pip install -r requirements.txt
 ```

-To run the login service, cd into backend\services_and_apis\login_api.py and run the following command:
+To run the login service, cd into backend\services_and_apis and run the following command:

 ```
 python3 login_api.py